zerowastefestival/zerowastefestival.github.io/_posts/2018-09-02-zero-waste-week-comes-to-dublin.md

 This year, we have teamed up with great eco-conscious stores, venues and events to bring you the flavour of zero waste throughout the week.

-Check out the full schedule on our [Facebook events' page](https://www.facebook.com/pg/ZeroWasteFestivalIreland/events/){:target="_blank"}.
+Check out the full schedule on our [Facebook event page](https://www.facebook.com/pg/ZeroWasteFestivalIreland/events/){:target="_blank"}.